Cody-Howell/ConfigFileLibrary/ConfigFileLibrary/ConfigFileLibrary/README.md

 ### YAML

 This supports any amount of nested objects and arrays, and (somewhat) follows the YAML spec.
-I spend some time reading through it and as I am writing all the parsing logic, I've decided to stop where I'm at.
+I spent some time reading through it and as I am writing all the parsing logic, I've decided to stop where I'm at.

 Tabs are supported, and I also currently support only 4 space indents.
 The below object will show what I